A Guide to Cross-Promotion: How to Increase Installs for your Mobile Game for Free

 • Measure the impact of all cross-promotion strategies.

-Ideally, you should also have a dedicated designer to develop specific creatives and a strategist to help with setting campaign objectives and to manage any potential difficulties with the external tools (mobile attribution, campaign management, lifecycle tools etc.).
+Ideally, you should have a dedicated designer to develop specific creatives and a strategist to help with setting campaign objectives.
+Also, to manage any potential difficulties with the external tools (mobile attribution, campaign management, lifecycle tools etc.).
 However, all of these tasks can be undertaken by just one person if required.

 Note: When speaking about ad creatives, you can get inspired by an ACE framework for efficient ad production here.